Alexhuszagh/PyCPP/README.md

 ## Performance

 To avoid long build times, PyCPP avoids inlining functions at all costs, and minimizes template definitions within headers, coming with a slight performance penalty.
-Using link-time optimization should remedy these issues, and mitigate the need for explicit inlining.
+To optimize performance, you should use custom allocators provided in the [pycpp/allocators](/pycpp/allocators), link-time optimization, and the low-level APIs.
+This should provide comparable or superior performance to most existing libraries, and mitigate the need for explicit inlining.

 ## Platforms